 Each removal is verified after processing.
 Non-compliant brokers receive legal deletion requests under CCPA and GDPR.
 Persistent listings get additional remediation.

 Estate transitions can take months or years to complete.
-As each step generates new records, continuous monitoring catches the resulting broker listings and submits removals before the information spreads further.
+As each step generates new records, continuous monitoring catches the resulting listings and submits removals before the information spreads further.

 | Manual opt-outs | Generic privacy tools | Delist.ai | |